csquared/neuron/README.md

 if this is not set, neuron crashes and assumes your process manager will reboot it. when your system restarts the neuron process it will have the new ENV

+## other commands

+### neuron import

+Loads Procfile and .env files into etcd

+### neuron bootstrap

+Creates directories and single web process in etcd